nuts-foundation/nuts-specification/rfc/rfc014-authorization-credential.md

 }
 ```

-Example of a Nuts Authorization Credential with implied consent:
+Example of a Nuts Authorization Credential for a specific set of resources:

 ```javascript
 {